-The Shiraz Republic is located in the heart of the Heathcote region on the ancient red volcanic soils of the Mt Camel range.
+The Shiraz Republic, elevation 160m, is located in the heart of the Heathcote region on the ancient red volcanic soils of the Mt Camel range.
 The best vineyards are located on this thin strip of Cambrian-derived soils of friable red brown gravelly loams.
 It is this Cambrian earth that confers the area’s unique ability to produce extraordinary Shiraz.

 The Cambrian earth runs north-south on either side of the Mt Camel range, following the road from Heathcote to Colbinabbin.

 Travelling north, it is the land on the left side of the road that is so highly sought after.
 The slopes are gentle, well drained and generally above the frost line.
 It is here that the Shiraz Republic is established.
 Walking in the misty vineyard in winter, the Shiraz Republic is built on careful pruning which lays the foundations of yield and quality for the coming vintage.
 The Shiraz Republic is a small island of green in the arid straw yellow of this traditional wheat region.

 The Shiraz Republic is populated with clones of SA1654 from the Barossa Valley, Best’s Old Block from the Pyrenees, PT23 are grown on 1103 Poulsen rootstock and most recently, R6WV28 from South Australia.
 Click here to learn more about our clones.